Chia-Network/clvm_tools_rs/COMPILER.md

 defined frontend type serves as a proof of sorts (in the vein of the curry-howard corresponence) that the code has been fully read and understood.
 In the frontend form, we can perform transformations on the code without worrying about breaking its more primitive representation.
-Since we've extract the code's meaning we can more easily substitute runtime compatible forms of the code from the perspective of the code's meaning.
+Since we've extracted the code's meaning we can more easily substitute runtime compatible forms of the code from the perspective of the code's meaning.